ramdaniprnm/ramdaniprnm/README.md

 - 👀 I’m interested in becoming a successful person
 - 🌱 I’m currently learning JavaScript
 - 😄 Pronouns: Refrigerator
-- ⚡ Fun fact: I am not Kanye West nor Tame Impala
+- ⚡ Fun fact: I am can center a div
-- 🎵 Song: Yes, I like it
+- 🎵 I Like hearing recitation
 - 🌑 Religion: Islam

  ## 🫂 Feel free to connect with Me at: